-The Guide to Brutalist London
+A Guide To Brutalist London

 Where to find London's modernist masterpieces

-Beauty is in the eye of the beholder, which might explain the popularity of Brutalism, an oft-maligned modernist style of architecture that was prevalent in the 1950s through to the late ’70s.
-For all its breathless devotees (#brutalism has over 1.3 million results on Instagram), there are just as many detractors – buildings that provoke a rapturous response in some can look to others like nothing but an unseemly pile of concrete.
-Whether you love it or hate it – and there’s plenty of people falling into either camp – there’s no denying that London’s Brutalist buildings are part of what makes the city’s architecture so special.
-Here are some of the best places to see the best of Brutalism in London.
+For all its breathless devotees (#brutalism has over 1.4 million results on Instagram), though, there are just as many detractors: buildings that provoke a rapturous response in some can look to others like nothing but an unseemly pile of concrete.
+Whether you love it or hate it – and there’s plenty of people falling into either camp – there’s no denying that London’s brutalist buildings are part of what makes the city’s architecture so special.
+Here are some of the best places to see brutalist architecture in London.

 14. Conservatory, Barbican Centre, CREDIT Max Colson